taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - SQL Pocket Guide by Jonathan Gennick
 - The Art of SQL by Stéphane Faroult
 - SQL Performance Explained by Markus Winand
+- Practical SQL: A Beginner's Guide to Storytelling with Data (2nd, 2022) by Anthony DeBarros

 For NoSQL